Education Policy and Management

 As a proud graduate of this institution and a member of the HGSE community, I can speak to this faculty's commitment to integrate policy, research, and practice into their teaching.
-Walk into the office of any number of our faculty and you might find them in conversation with someone from the US Department of Education as they prepare testimony for the reauthorization of No Child Left Behind.
-Perhaps they are working with a school district or state education office on developing policy for engaging families in their children's education.
 Since our faculty is actively engaged in the world of educational policy, we are able to connect students to people and organizations currently making a difference in our sector.

-Given the many resources of Harvard University, Cambridge, and the Greater Boston community, we can engage our students in local, state, and national work in educational policy and management.
-Our emphasis on the nexus of research, policy, and practice provides EPM students with a rich and multi-dimensional learning experience.
-Members of faculty associated with the EPM are actively engaged in the world of education policy.
+HGSE consists of a faculty of the whole and students can work with and take courses with faculty throughout HGSE and Harvard.
+Members of the faculty associated with the EPM Program are actively engaged in the world of education policy.
 They are pioneering researchers in family engagement and community organizing for school reform.
 They testify before Congress on the state of education research in America.
 One of our faculty members recently served as the secretary of education for the Commonwealth of Massachusetts.
 As an EPM student, you will personally benefit from our faculty’s experience, insights, and professional mentorship.

-EPM alumni are making an impact in the lives of children through meaningful education reform on the local, state, and national level.
-Our graduates work for state and federal departments of education, they launch and lead non-profit organizations and school-community partnerships, they conduct research and data analysis for policy think tanks, and they lead progressive schools and school districts.
+EPM alumni are making an impact in the lives of children through meaningful education reform on the local, state, and national levels.
+Our graduates work for state and federal departments of education, they launch and lead nonprofit organizations and school-community partnerships, they conduct research and data analysis for policy think tanks, and they lead progressive schools and school districts.

 The Intellectual Contribution Award recipient for Education Policy and Management reflects on her time at HGSE and looks toward the future.